inferno-pytorch/inferno/README.md

 # inferno

 Inferno is a little library providing utilities and convenience functions/classes around [PyTorch](https://github.com/pytorch/pytorch).
-It's a work-in-progress and the API might change (for the better!) without much of a warning, so hang in tight!
+It's a work-in-progress, but the first release is underway!

 ## Current Features
 Current features include: